bringauto/fleet-protocol/README.md

 ## Repo structure

-This repository contains base C API and CMake project to easy implement Fleet Protocol Modules.
+This repository contains a basic C API and CMake project to easily implement Fleet Protocol Modules.

 ### Examples